You are here: Home > CogAT > Grade 8

 Pages: 384

-Building Thinking Skills®provides highly effective verbal and nonverbal reasoning activities to improve vocabulary, reading, writing, math, logic, and figural-spatial skills, as well as visual and auditory processing.
+Building Thinking Skills® provides highly effective verbal reasoning activities to improve vocabulary, reading, writing, math, logic, and figural-spatial skills, as well as visual and auditory processing.
 This exceptional skill set provides a solid foundation for academic excellence and success on any assessment test.

 Grade(s): 7-12+